Swiss Smile: History

 In 2007 Swiss Smile started expanding its business in Switzerland and internationally, opening branches in e.g. St. Moritz, Moscow or London with the latter being closed in 2010.
 The same year, the chain launched its product line offering luxury products for oral hygiene, including toothpaste and -brushes and dental floss.

 The Abivardi sisters won the Veuve Clicquot Business Woman of the Year award for Switzerland in 2007.

 As part of the Dentacare project in Zürich, Swiss Smile is collaborating with Sozialwerke Pfarrer Sieber offering free dental services for people in need who cannot afford treatment on their own.

-In 2013 the Swedish private equity group EQT Partners acquired a minority interest in Swiss Smile.
-A few years later, in 2017, the Jacobs Holding bought the controlling interest from EQT Partners and the Abivardi sisters for 50 Million Swiss francs; the Abivardi sisters remained invested and actively engaged in Swiss Smile.
+In 2013 the Swedish private equity group EQT AB acquired a minority interest in Swiss Smile.
+A few years later, in 2017, the Jacobs Holding bought the controlling interest from EQT AB and the Abivardi sisters for 50 Million Swiss francs; the Abivardi sisters remained invested and actively engaged in Swiss Smile.

 As of March 2019 the chain runs its clinics in 20 locations in Switzerland, including eight in Zürich and its surrounding area, among other cities such as Aarau, Bern, St. Moritz and Zug.
 Internationally, Swiss Smile runs one center in Moscow (Russia).
 Formerly Swiss Smile used to run branches in other European cities like London from 2007 to 2010, but they partly closed them down, focussing mostly on Switzerland with the exception of keeping their clinic in Moscow.